samuelmaddock/electron-browser-shell/packages/electron-chrome-web-store/README.md

   - `extensionsPath`: The path to the extensions directory.
 Defaults to 'Extensions/' in the app's userData path.
   - `loadExtensionOptions`: Extension options passed into `session.loadExtension`.

+### `uninstallExtension`

+Uninstalls Chrome Web Store extension.

+- `extensionId`: The Chrome Web Store extension ID to uninstall.
+- `options`
+  - `session`: The Electron session where extensions are loaded.
+Defaults to `session.defaultSession`.
+  - `extensionsPath`: The path to the extensions directory.
+Defaults to 'Extensions/' in the app's userData path.

 ### `updateExtensions`

 Checks loaded extensions for updates and installs any if available.